DeanBurke/spartan-fitness/README.md

  ![Screenshot of colour palette done on colormind.io](./assets/images/color-scheme-used.jpg)

- An additiona color using RGBA was used which was #A37532 with some opacity, i.e. `rgba(163, 117, 50, .5)`
+ An additional color using RGBA was used which was #A37532 with some opacity, i.e. `rgba(163, 117, 50, .5)`

 <br>